 Spawn is essentially the mascot of Image comics, an anti hero that was popular in the 90’s but has since faded away into obscurity.
 Al Simmons was assasinated and resurrected with a powerful symbiote from Hell to become a part of a demon army.
 While his powers aren’t the easiest to define, he generally uses his cape that form into anything he desires.
 Generally he prefers to use chains, and large weaponry, and in some iterations his can cape can turn into melee weapons such as blades.
 Spawn of course can also use advanced martial arts due to Al Simmons formerly being an assasin himself, along with spectral abilities.
 Also like Pennywise, Spawn would be able to interact with the cast through intros, as well as be another guest with a large variety of abilities.
 Despite his waning relevance, Spawn still has many fans clamoring for his return like myself.
 The creator of Spawn, Todd McFarlane, allowed Netherealm Studios to use Spawn if they so desire.
 Spawn was the most requested (non Mortal Kombat) guest characters for Injustice 2, McFarlane himself said he “believes he’s on the way”, combined with the fact there is a Spawn movie in the works, as well as McFarlane toys confirmed to be creating toys for Mortal Kombat 11.
 It seems the stars may finally be aligning for Spawn to join the Kombat.

 While this may not be saying much, of all the characters on this list, Rain is possibly the one with the highest chances to make the base roster.
 Rain debuted in Mortal Kombat 3 as a character that would only appear in Attract Mode, and was actually made properly playable in some versions of Ultimate Mortal Kombat 3.
 He takes the role as the purple palette swap ninja.
 The last time he was playable, was as a DLC character in Mortal Kombat (2011).
 He is a demigod that can manipulate water and some lightning, due to being is the son of Argus (an Edenian protector god).
 Rain is also inspired from the iconic musician Prince.
 Water is a very uncommon element used in Mortal Kombat, so this has always made him stand out moveset wise, and his last iteration was incredibly fun and satisfying to play as.
 Just like Smoke, Rain would also help fill the void of male ninjas on the roster.
 On a poll that Ed Boon created on Twitter, Rain ranked 2nd in a poll with Noob Saibot, Kabal, and Baraka, all of whom are already in the game, and he was in Mortal Kombat X as an NPC along with Baraka.
-His chances as DLC are also uncertain, as Ed Boon has gone on record saying he doesn't like to have DLC characters be repeated.
+His chances as a DLC character for Mortal Kombat 11 are also uncertain, as Ed Boon has gone on record saying he doesn’t like to have DLC characters be repeated.
 Maybe Rain will be an exception since it was two games ago in which he was added post launch?

 Fujin is the god of wind, as Raiden is the god of lightning, as well as Raiden’s comrade.
 He made his debut as a boss in Mortal Kombat Mythologies: Sub Zero, then his playable debut in Mortal Kombat 4.
 This character has been demanded heavily by hardcore fans of the series since Mortal Kombat X. While some characters briefly use wind in certain attacks, there is not a character that fully specializes in it like Fujin.
 Not to mention Fujin has used multiple weapons in his appearances (Such as a crossbow, broadsword, and wind staff).
 This would make him unique and refreshing when it comes to character’s movesets.
 Raiden being corrupt once again, along with Fujin’s demand and brief prescence in the last game’s story mode (similar to Sareena), seemed like the stars were aligning for him to be included in the base roster.
 This does hopefully bode well for his chances as DLC.
 I always really liked Fujin’s design and moveset, and it would great to see him on the roster of a modern Mortal Kombat game.